deefour/interactor/README.md

 }
 ```

-It's a good idea to be explicit though about more concrete dependencies.
-For example, if an `CreateCar` interactor expects to assign an owner to the `Car` it creates, it is a good idea to require that on the context.
+An interactor often requires specific data from the provided context.
+For example, a `CreateCar` interactor might expect to assign an owner to the `Car` it creates.
+A context class should be created specifically for this Interactor requiring a user be provided during instantiation.

 ```php
 use Deefour\Interactor\Context;